aspose-total/Aspose.Total-Products/total/en/java/conversion/ppt-to-xlsb/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert PPT to XLSB via Java or Online App" h2="On Premise Java API to export PPT to XLSB without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+Aspose.Total for Java is a comprehensive suite of APIs that enables developers to create, manipulate, convert, and render a variety of file formats.
+It includes APIs for working with Microsoft Office documents, PDFs, images, and more.
+With Aspose.Total for Java, you can easily convert a PPT file to XLSB in two simple steps.

+The first step is to export the PPT file to HTML using Aspose.Slides for Java.
+Aspose.Slides for Java is a powerful API that enables developers to create, manipulate, and convert presentations in the PPT, PPTX, PPS, PPSX, POT, POTX, and ODP formats.
+It also provides features for working with text, shapes, tables, and other elements of a presentation.
+With Aspose.Slides for Java, you can easily export a PPT file to HTML.

+The second step is to convert the HTML file to XLSB using Aspose.Cells for Java.
+Aspose.Cells for Java is a powerful API that enables developers to create, manipulate, and convert spreadsheets in the XLS, XLSX, XLSB, CSV, and ODS formats.
+It also provides features for working with formulas, charts, pivot tables, and other elements of a spreadsheet.
+With Aspose.Cells for Java, you can easily convert the HTML file to XLSB.

-You can convert PPT file to XLSB via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
-In the first step you can export PPT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
-Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to XLSB.
+In summary, you can convert a PPT file to XLSB via Aspose.Total for Java in two steps.
+First, you can export the PPT file to HTML using Aspose.Slides for Java.
+Secondly, you can convert the HTML file to XLSB using Aspose.Cells for Java.
+With Aspose.Total for Java, you can easily and quickly convert a PPT file to XLSB.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}